Leshy: Appearance

-According to Robert Pyle, a majority of cultures have traditional narratives that tell of giant humanoid beings, each with a localized name for their own version of this legend.
-Many names mean something like “wild man“ or “hairy man,” although others describe common actions that this entity is said to perform, such as eating clams or shaking trees.

 The depiction of Leshy in Russian folklore reflects his supernatural essence and his strong bond with the forest.
 Being the embodiment of the forest, he can manifest in various forms associated with it.
 Leshy is a multifaceted entity, a fusion of different elements: animal, plant, human, whirlwind, and formless spirit.
-In his stories, Leshy may not be explicitly described, as his form is often elusive, and the storyteller may even fear the consequences of vividly depicting such an "unclean force" (something from the Otherworld, beyond the limits of ordered reality.)
+In his stories, Leshy may not be explicitly described, as his form is often elusive, and the storyteller may even fear the consequences of vividly depicting such an "unclean force" (something from the Otherworld, beyond the limits of ordered reality).

 In ancient tales, Leshy is depicted as a phytoanthropomorphic being (part plant, part human), with a distinct leaning towards either human or plant-like characteristics.
 He is often portrayed as a plant, such as a revered tree (a pine, spruce, birch, oak, or aspen), a bush, a stump, a leaf, or even a mushroom.
 Leshy may also take on a more human form with woodland traits, such as long, tangled green hair resembling tree branches, a beard made of lichen, and clothing and skin the color and texture of bark.
 In some cases, the plant-like features are reduced to accessories, such as a club or wand, a green beard, or green eyes and clothing.
 Leshy is said to possess the ability to whip humans with twigs, create noise and humming sounds, and even cause trees to split.
 In certain tales, Leshy is seen as the embodiment of the entire forest, filling his whole wood with his presence.

 In the realm of folklore, Leshy assumes myriad forms, some of which are zooanthropomorphic creatures.
 He may take on the forms of wild and domestic animals, such as: bears, wolves, owls, demonic hares, frogs, crows, magpies, dogs, black cats, horses, and black goats.
 Leshy is also portrayed as a half-man half-goat, with black fur covering his body, small curved horns, hooves, long hair and a beard.
 Alternatively, he can appear as a human with animalistic features, including thick hair, animal pelts as clothes, claws, hooves, a tail, and wings.
 Leshy is often accompanied by an animal companion, such as a black dog or a small black goat.